NBHAA Historical Articles

 AUTHOR'S NOTE REGARDING THE IVER JOHNSON MODEL 90 IN THE ACCOMPANYING PHOTOS.

-These are the original photos and words used in the 1985 article.
-This particular Iver J belongs to the author.
-Although it is pictured with non-original tires (we are working on the correct ones- see the specs listed), there are otherwise absolutely no restored or reproduction parts on this bicycle and all chrome is original.
-No polishing was done to the frame and it retains its original luster.
 YES, that is the way the Iver Johnson headbadge SHOULD look, dulled with lampblack (this one has not been touched in any way since it left the factory).
 Most restorers and collectors ruin their I-J headbadges by polishing the daylights out of them.
 WRONG.
-We also own numerous other Iver Johnson bicycles and parts, including a nice original boy’s tank model.
+We also own numerous other Iver Johnson bicycles and parts, including a nice original boy’s AND girl's tank models.
 More on this in our upcoming book on classic bicycles.

 Thank you for visiting the NBHAA Historical articles!
 This section will change as time goes on, but will continuously feature rare glimpses at bicycle history, memorabilia and facts you won't find anywhere else.
 We will eventually be posting the entire series of CYCLIST magazine articles that were written by your curator in the 1980s.
 We hope you enjoy the photos and information.
 And stay tuned !